Chemical reaction: Chemical equilibrium

 Most chemical reactions are reversible; that is, they can and do run in both directions.
 The forward and reverse reactions are competing with each other and differ in reaction rates.
 These rates depend on the concentration and therefore change with the time of the reaction: the reverse rate gradually increases and becomes equal to the rate of the forward reaction, establishing the so-called chemical equilibrium.
 The time to reach equilibrium depends on parameters such as temperature, pressure, and the materials involved, and is determined by the minimum free energy.
-In equilibrium, the Gibbs free energy must be zero.
+In equilibrium, the Gibbs free energy of reaction must be zero.
 The pressure dependence can be explained with the Le Chatelier's principle.
 For example, an increase in pressure due to decreasing volume causes the reaction to shift to the side with fewer moles of gas.

 The reaction yield stabilizes at equilibrium but can be increased by removing the product from the reaction mixture or changed by increasing the temperature or pressure.
 A change in the concentrations of the reactants does not affect the equilibrium constant but does affect the equilibrium position.